yukon12/SeGiN/README.md

 ### Algorithms
-This is repository containing implementations and maybe descriptions of some algorithms in C or C++ programming languages.
+This is repository containing implementations of some algorithms in C++ programming language.